Neural Environment

 ISAAC treats the model as one component inside a larger operating environment.
 The system manages what enters the AI path, which engine is used, which tools are allowed, what proof is required, and what evidence is retained.

-Hallucinations happen when the model is asked to improvise beyond supported evidence.
-ISAAC reduces that risk by cleaning and scoping inputs, separating known facts from unknowns, constraining tool use, and checking the answer before release.
+Unsupported answers happen when a system is asked to improvise beyond the evidence it was allowed to use.
+ISAAC reduces that risk by cleaning and scoping inputs, separating known facts from unknowns, constraining tool use, and applying quality gates before release.

 Every important answer can be graded against objective checks: required deliverables present, citations or source status attached, policies satisfied, known failure patterns absent, and escalation rules followed.